-Applications must be submitted electronically through Grants.gov by 12:00 a.m., midnight Eastern Daylight Time (EDT) on September 10, 2012.
+Applications must be submitted electronically through Grants.gov by 12:00 a.m., midnight Eastern Daylight Time (EDT) on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
 Any application received after the application deadline will not be accepted for processing, nor will it be given further consideration for funding.
-The applicant will be notified by the DGM via e-mail or certified mail of this decision.
+The applicant will be notified by the DGM via e-mail of this decision.

 If technical challenges arise and assistance is required with the electronic application process, contact Grants.gov Customer Support via e-mail to support@grants.gov or at (800) 518-4726.
 Customer Support is available to address questions 24 hours a day, 7 days a week (except on Federal holidays).
-If problems persist, contact Paul Gettys, DGM (Paul.Gettys@ihs.gov) at (301) 443-5204.
+If problems persist, contact Mr. Paul Gettys, DGM (Paul.Gettys@ihs.gov) at (301) 443-2114.
 Please be sure to contact Mr. Gettys at least ten days prior to the application deadline.
 Please do not contact the DGM until you have received a Grants.gov tracking number.
 In the event you are not able to obtain a tracking number, call the DGM as soon as possible.

-If an applicant needs to submit a paper application instead of submitting electronically via Grants.gov, prior approval must be requested and obtained (see Section IV.6 below for additional information).
+If the applicant needs to submit a paper application instead of submitting electronically via Grants.gov, prior approval must be requested and obtained (see Section IV.6 below for additional information).
 The waiver must be documented in writing (e-mails are acceptable), before submitting a paper application.
 A copy of the written approval must be submitted along with the hardcopy that is mailed to the DGM.
 Once the waiver request has been approved, the applicant will receive a confirmation of approval and the mailing address to submit the application.
 Paper applications that are submitted without a waiver from the Acting Director of DGM will not be reviewed or considered further for funding.
-The applicant will be notified via e-mail or certified mail of this decision by the Grants Management Officer of DGM.
-Paper applications must be received by the DGM no later than 5:00 p.m., EDT, on the application deadline date.
+The applicant will be notified via e-mail of this decision by the Grants Management Officer of DGM.
+Paper applications must be received by the DGM no later than 5:00 p.m., EDT, on the Application Deadline Date listed in the Key Dates section on page one of this announcement.
 Late applications will not be accepted for processing or considered for funding.